Eucera fasciatella

 Nomia & Dieunomia

-Nomia and Dieunomia are two genera of ground-nesting bees that belong to the subfamily Nomiinae of the sweat bee family Halictidae.
-Bees of the genus Nomia inhabit North America, Africa, Australia and Asia.
-Bees of the genus Dienomia are found only in the New World.
+Nomia and Dieunomia are two genera of ground-nesting bees that belong to the subfamily Nomiinae, within the sweat bee family Halictidae.
+Sometimes called "large sweat bees," Nomia and Dieunomia tend to run bigger than the Augochlorini and Halictini sweat bees shown in the preceding sections of this guide.

-NOMIA BEES
+NOMIA

-Species Identification of Nomia bees
+Species Identification of Nomia

 North American Nomia species are differentiated by such traits as the presence and completeness of iridescent bands on the bees' abdomens; the absence or presence of such bands on the first abdominal segment in particular; the pitting on the bees' faces, thoraxes and abdominal segments; and (in males) the color of the bees' antennae.

-DIEUNOMIA BEES
+DIEUNOMIA

 Distinguishing traits of Dieunomia